 The Foundation Programme in the West Midlands was one of the first to be established in the UK and has maintained its strong drive of innovation and excellence.
 It covers a geographically and culturally diverse area and so offers an exceptionally varied training environment.

-The structure of Health Education West Midlands (HEWM) Foundation Schools changed from five Schools to three in August 2014.
+The structure of Health Education England working across the West Midlands (HEE WM) Foundation Schools changed from five Schools to three in August 2014.

 The new Schools are: